Red-Turtles/Proof-Of-Concept-Demo/README.md

 ## Usage

-1. Upload an image of a turtle
+1. Upload an image of any animal
 2. Click "Identify" to analyze with Together.ai
 3. View the AI's analysis including:
-   - Is Turtle (Yes/No)
+   - Is Animal (Yes/No)
    - Scientific name
    - Common name
    - Confidence level (High/Medium/Low with visual indicators)